capmeth/acid/docsite/docs/reference/options.md

 ]
 ```

+Use an array for multiple records.
+A single record can be specified by setting an object.

+Below is a discussion of the settings for individual `cobe` records.

-****`*.types`****
+- ****`*.types`**** \

-Specify language marker(s) ("js", "jsx", "vue", etc.) in `types`.
-Markers appearing more than once in the list are shallowly merged to form a single record for a given marker.
+  Specify language type(s) ("js", "jsx", "vue", etc.) in `types`.
+Types appearing more than once in the list are shallowly merged to form a single record for a given type.

-A `default` type exists, and it is applied to any block that does not specify a language type.

   A "fallback" record can be set by specifying `types: '*'`.
-If set, it is shallowly merged with the record corresponding to the code block's effective type.
+It is shallowly merged with the record corresponding to the code block's effective type - (i.e., global type settings).

+  Note that a `default` type exists which gets applied to any block that does not specify a language type.

-****`*.use`****
+- ****`*.use`**** \
   Use `use` to specify the module that will render the code from the block (see [renderer docs](document/integration-renderers)).

-****`*.color`****
+- ****`*.color`**** \

-You can use a CSS color value here to set a background color for blocks of the specified language-type(s).
-If the `mode` of a block ends up being "edit" or "live" a picker will also be available for changing the background color.
-Omit or set to `false` to turn this off (forces a transparent background).
-Setting `true` sets the default color to "#FFFFFF".
+  You can use a CSS color value here to set a background color for the CoBE render-box (for any non-static `mode`).
+If the `mode` is "edit" or "live" a picker will also be available in the UI for changing the background color.

+  If set to `true` the color used is "#FFFFFF".
+Omitting or setting to `false` forces a transparent background.

-****`*.imports`****
+- ****`*.imports`**** \
   The `imports` setting generates import declarations from browser-accessible module `specifier`s with the exports desired.
 These declarations are then added to code blocks provided the renderer in `use` supports inserting them.

   Use `imports.*.default` to specify the name of the default import, or to specify a namespace import.

   For `imports.*.names`,
   - use a `*` to import **all** of the named exports
   - use a string to import specific named exports
   - use a function to filter the export names desired (return the name or null to omit)
   - use a regular expression to match the export names desired

   The above also applies when `imports.*` is set to a non-object value.

   Setting `imports.*` to `null` results in a side-effect import declaration.

   > Beware of potential naming conflicts as renderers may also apply their own imports to code blocks.

-****`*.mode`****
+- ****`*.mode`**** \
   Values available for `mode` are:
   - "static": just show the code
   - "render": only show rendered results
   - "demo": show code and rendered results (no editing)
   - "edit": code editing with on-demand render
   - "live": code editing with immediate render

-Note that "render" and "static" modes will always hide or show the code block, respectively, regardless of `noHide` setting.

   A code block's `mode` will be forced to "static" if no `use` exists for its language marker (no way to render anything).

-****`*.noHighlight`****
+- ****`*.noHighlight`**** \
   Set `noHighlight` to `true` to turn off code highlighting.
 This has no effect if highlighting for the block's language-type is not supported or not loaded (see `hljs` option).

 ## cobeSvelte